KoushikNekkanti/loginpage_django/README.md

 Hello!

-I have done this for my cloud project.

 This include an login page and 4 applications of Location tracking via Phone number, a small html game, todolist and Notepad.